 In the experiment, we direct five TCP flows, each containing multiple simultaneous TCP sessions.
 Flow 1 is an emulated flow, which has only one TCP session generated by a pair of Java client/server applications that use HTTP to transfer a large data file over the network.
 The data transfer will span the entire experiment, which lasts for 60 seconds.
 The other four flows are all simulated flows.
 We carefully set the start time and the size of the data transfers so that we can create separate and diverse congestion scenarios in the network throughout the experiment.
-Flow 2 contains 5 simultaneous TCP sessions each transferring 0.5 MB of data and all starting at 10 seconds.
-At 30 seconds, Flow 3 starts with another 5 TCP sessions, each transferring 2 MB of data.
-Before the transfers finish, we start Flow 4, which contains 10 TCP sessions each transferring 1 MB of data.
-We intentionally make Flow 3 and Flow 4 overlap and thus create two bottlenecks in the network at the same time.
-Finally, at 50 seconds, Flow 5 starts with another 5 TCP sessions each transferring 1 MB of data.
+Flow 2 contains 5 simultaneous TCP sessions, each transferring 0.5MB of data and all starting at 10 seconds.
+At 30 seconds, Flow 3 starts with another 5 TCP sessions, each transferring 2MB of data.
+Before the transfers finish, we start Flow 4, which contains 10 TCP sessions, each transferring 1MB of data.
+We intentionally make Flow 3 and Flow 4 overlap, thus creating two bottlenecks in the network at the same time.
+Finally, at 50 seconds, Flow 5 starts with another 5 TCP sessions, each transferring 1MB of data.

-Figure 11 shows the measured round-trip times between the two emulated hosts, both from symbiosim and from pure simulation.
-For symbiosim, we also run ping on the emulated hosts together with the HTTP application so that we have the round-trip time at each second during the experiment.
-For pure simulation, we simply extract the round-trip time from the trace files generated by the simulated TCP protocol.
-The plot shows the symbiosim results from running the same experiment fifteen times.
-We also plot the average round-trip time from symbiosim and from pure simulation.
-We see that the delays from symbiosim closely follows what is expected from the simulation.
-The average round-trip time from simulation is 148 ms and that from symbiosim is 152 ms; the error is about 3%.
-We also observe that, at the congestion points we created in the simulation, symbiosim is able to react promptly as we can see the delays for the emulated flows jump accordingly due to the congestion.
+Figure 11 shows the measured round-trip times (RTTs) between the two emulated hosts, both from symbiosim and pure simulation.
+For symbiosim, we also run ping on the emulated hosts together with the HTTP application so that we have the RTT at each second during the experiment.
+For pure simulation, we simply extract the RTT from the trace files generated by the simulated TCP protocol.
+The plot shows the symbiosim results from running the same experiment 15 times.
+We also plot the average RTT from symbiosim and pure simulation.
+We see that the delays from symbiosim closely follow what is expected from the simulation.
+The average RTT from simulation is 148ms and that from symbiosim is 152ms; the error is about 3%.
+We also observe that at the congestion points we created in the simulation, symbiosim is able to react promptly, as we can see the delays for the emulated flows jump accordingly due to the congestion.